eddyystop/feathers-hooks-populate/README.md

 - `parentId` [required, string] The name of the field in the parent item for the [relation](#relation).
 Dot notation is allowed.
 - `childField` [required, string] The name of the field in the child item for the [relation](#relation).
-Dot notation is allowed and will result in a query like `{ name.first: 'John' }` which is not suitable for all DBs.
+Dot notation is allowed and will result in a query like `{ 'name.first': 'John' }` which is not suitable for all DBs.
 You may use `query` or `select` to create a query suitable for your DB.
 - `query` [optional, object] An object to inject into the query in `service.find({ query: { ... } })`.